Sonarr/Sonarr/readme.md

 - install gulp `npm install gulp -g`
 - start gulp to monitor your dev environment for any changes that need post processing using `gulp watch` command.

-*Please note gulp must be running at all times while you are working with NzbDrone client source files.*
+*Please note gulp must be running at all times while you are working with Sonarr client source files.*

 ### Development ###